 Our ability to commercialize any products that we may develop will be highly dependent on the extent to which coverage and reimbursement for our products will be available from third-party payors, including governmental payors, such as Medicare and Medicaid, and private health insurers, including managed care organizations and group purchasing organizations.
 Many patients will not be capable of paying themselves for some or all of the products that we may develop and will rely on third-party payors to pay for, or subsidize, their medical needs.
 If third-party payors do not provide coverage or reimbursement for any products that we may develop, our revenues and prospects for profitability will suffer.
-In addition, even if third-party payors provide some coverage or reimbursement for prescription drugs under private health insurance and managed care plans often varies based on the type of contract or plan purchased.
+In addition, even if third-party payors provide some coverage or reimbursement for our products, the availability of such coverage or reimbursement for prescription drugs under private health insurance and managed care plans often varies based on the type of contract or plan purchased.

 A primary trend in the United States health care industry is toward cost containment.
 In December 2003, President Bush signed into law legislation creating a prescription drug benefit program for Medicare recipients.
 The new prescription drug program may have the effect of reducing the prices that we are able to charge for products we develop and sell through plans under the program.
 The new prescription drug program may also cause third-party payors other than the federal government, including the states under the Medicaid program, to discontinue coverage for products we develop or to lower the price that they will pay.
+In addition, members of the United States Congress have stated their desire to reduce the government's cost for reimbursements of prescription drugs by amending this legislation.